 On the other hand, if you start seeds too late, you risk missing their growing season.

 Garlic is a cool-season crop that takes a long time from planting to harvest.
 Plant garlic in central Texas starting October through November.
 It needs cool winter days to form the cloves.
-Harvest takes place in late spring or early summer.
+Harvest takes place in late Spring or early summer.

-Most gardeners prefer to grow onions and leeks from starts which they get from a nursery.
+Most gardeners prefer to grow onions and leeks from starts that they get from a nursery.
 In that case, planting time is after the winter solstice.
 Texas onions are short-day varieties, which means they get eight to ten hours of daylight.
 If you plant them sooner, the days short may stunt them.
 If you plant them later, there is not much time left for them to grow more once summer heat settles in.